csga5000/HtmlDiffFormatter/README.md

 If you have some issues feel free to delve into my code and make alterations.
 If they're good changes, please do make a merge request!
 If you add an issue add an issue, I may address it, but likely only if it affects my projects using this code.
 Otherwise, it's up to the community.

+I have lots of comments explaining what's going on (for my sanity as much as to help you) so it shouldn't be THAT hard to understand what it's doing.

 ## Copyrights and Liscensing crap

 I include google diff match patch.
 It uses this lisence: http://www.apache.org/licenses/LICENSE-2.0 At the time of writing I have not modified their code, but I reserve that I may change it in the future.
 Check the file's commit history to ensure I have not modified it since.

 Asside from the licensing of code I included in this project, you may use/modify/distribute the code however you like.
 I'm not responsible for what you do with it.
+I make no guarantees as to code quality.